Robert McGregor (1940 – 2015)

 The fund is named after Robert McGregor (1940-2015).
 Robert was a founding member of the Art Deco Trust, the Trust’s first President and its first Executive Director (from 1992).
 He was a passionate advocate of Napier, Hawke’s Bay and our unique art deco architecture and heritage.

-Art Deco Trust and the Napier City Council are both contributing to the fund, which will then be distributed in the following 12 months.
+Art Deco Trust and the Napier City Council both contribute to the fund.

 The fund is to be used to assist with physical works for heritage buildings and at this stage, applications can be made only for minor restoration and painting work.